 Scenario: You are a Commercial Pilot working independently with your state's Forestry Service to verify the location of a forest fire that is burning near your airport.
 You have been given a set of coordinates and landmarks that mark the boundaries of the fire, but the wind is blowing and the fire may be moving.
 Your mission is to navigate to the location of each of the coordinates and/or landmarks and in doing so, fly around the perimeter of the fire.
 You will take a passenger with you who will communicate with fire crews on the ground.
-If the fire is moving it will be essential that the speed and direction of the fire's path and so that fire crews are not cut off by the fire.
+If the fire is moving it will be essential that the speed and direction of the fire can be communicated to the ground so that people can be evacuated in the fire's path and so that fire crews are not cut off by the fire.
 The safety of many people and the protection of property will rely on your ability to find the coordinates and landmarks so that correct information can be relayed to the fire fighters.